 For those paving companies who have customers come to their shop, include driving directions to your location.

 Make sure you and your employees are encouraging customers to leave a review of your paving company on your GMB listing.

 The more positive reviews you have, the more likely potential customers will choose you over your competitors who have less or poor reviews.

 So there you have it – Local SEO!

 Pretty neat, right?!

 We think so.

 We encourage you to get started on these marketing ideas sooner rather than later.

 If you need some help or would like to pass the burden to someone else, give our team a shout!

-With our FREE one hour strategy session, we can help you get your paving company in front of more potential customers!
+With our FREE 30 minutes strategy session, we can help you get your paving company in front of more potential customers!